rust-stuco/lectures/week12/parallelism.md

 # Shared Memory: Data Races

-Third, when multiple threads update at once...
+Third ingredient: when multiple threads update at once...

 ```c
 // x is # of times *any* thread has called `update_x`